datasittersclub/site/site/dsc3.md

 ---
 layout: default
-title: 'DSC #3: The Truth About Digital Humanities Collaboration (and Textual Variants!)'
+title: "DSC #3: The Truth About Digital Humanities Collaboration (and Textual Variants!)"
-booktitle: 'DSC #3: The Truth About Digital Humanities Collaboration (and Textual Variants!)'
+booktitle: "DSC #3: The Truth About Digital Humanities Collaboration (and Textual Variants!)"
-coverart: 'dsc3_cover.jpg'
+coverart: "dsc3_cover.jpg"
-blurb: 'What do you do when your collaborators are acting like kids in a candy store when there’s nothing to see here?'
+blurb: "What do you do when your collaborators are acting like kids in a candy store when there’s nothing to see here?"
 bookseries: regular
 permalink: /dsc3/
 ---

 # DSC \#3: The Truth About Digital Humanities Collaborations (and Textual Variants!)

 ```{index} single: *Book Topics ; Collaboration (DSC 3)

 ```

 by Maria Sachiko Cecire, January 10, 2020

 <div style="float: right; width: 300px;margin-left: 7px;margin-top: 0px;">